kaisalmen/wsltooling/README.md

 Firefox and other tools can be installed directly with Ubuntu's package manager `apt`.
 Some of the above scripts also use `apt` and apply additional configuration.

 #### Removal
-Not available yet, but with fast a internet connection and fast SSD you have the WSL recreated in approx. five minutes. :sunglasses:
+Not available yet, but with a fast internet connection and fast SSD you have the WSL recreated in approx. five minutes. :sunglasses:

 ## Usage

 ### X-Server
+***Once Windows 11 including WSLg is generally available this will become superfluous.***

 I recommend to use [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (also available via chocolatey) to connect to user interfaces launched from WSL on display 0.
 The WSL linux setup configures everything properly.
 Use the following Powershell script to launch (it assume vcxsrv is installed at default location `C:\Program Files\VcXsrv\vcxsrv.exe`):
 ```powershell
 .\scripts\xserver\xerver.ps1